Ancylistaceae

 The Ancylistaceae are a family of fungi in the order Entomophthorales.
-The family currently contains 3 genera: Ancylistes, Macrobiotophthora, Conidiobolus.
+The family currently contains the genera: Ancylistes, Macrobiotophthora, Conidiobolus.
 Capillidium was added in 2020, it was once thought to be a sub-genus of Conidiobolus.
 Microconidiobolus and Neoconidiobolus were also added in 2020.

 Brief taxonomic history

 This family was originally an order thought to be included with the aquatic Phycomycetes and included members of Oomycota.
 It was Helen Berdan, who determined that Ancylistes belonged to order Entomophthorales.
 Later, the Oomycetes were removed as were several zygomycete genera.

 Morphology

 The mycelium is coenocytic or irregularly septate.
 The nuclei are small.
 During interphase, condense chromatin is absent, but a central nucleolus can be observed.
 The mycelium can become disjointed.
 In Ancylistes, who are parasites of desmids (algae form), the hyphae grow toward the ends of the host.
 As the hyphae grow, branches that follow the groves between plates in the chloroplast are produced.
 Upon reaching the end, the hyphae grow toward the other end to completely encircle the chloroplast.
 Septa are produced progressively with segments containing many nuclei.
 Conidia are produced singly on unbranched sporophores.
 Like other members of Entomophthorales, conidia are forcibly discharged, which occurs through papillar eversion.
 Zygospores are formed along the axis of conjugation and can be angular in shape.